syncfusion-content/blazor-docs/blazor/diagram-component/nodes/interaction.md

 ---
 layout: post
 title: Node interaction in Blazor Diagram Component | Syncfusion
-description: Learn here all about node interaction in Syncfusion Blazor Diagram component and more.
+description: Learn here all about node interaction such as select in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Interaction
+# Interaction in Blazor Diagram Component

 Diagram provides the support to drag, resize, or rotate the node interactively.